anzwdev/AeropaWebinar-09-2024-AI-AzureVSLocal/README.md

 ## DirectML/ONNX examples

-DirectML/ONNX examples are based on examples from Microsoft sample code from this repository: https://github.com/microsoft/RAG-PDF-Analyzer-WPF-Sample/
+DirectML/ONNX examples are based on Microsoft sample code from this repository: https://github.com/microsoft/RAG-PDF-Analyzer-WPF-Sample/

 They require .net 9 preview to run, installation details can be found here: https://github.com/microsoft/RAG-PDF-Analyzer-WPF-Sample/